 Alumni are integral to the success of the Boyd School of Law.
 Please consider mentoring and recruiting Boyd students.

-Dinner with a Rebel Lawyer This program provides an opportunity for law students to network with Boyd alumni while receiving educational and career advice.
+This program provides an opportunity for law students to network with Boyd alumni while receiving educational and career advice.
 Boyd alumni host one or more students for a casual meal to answer questions and provide insight about law school and the practice of law.
-This program runs throughout the year.
-To register click here.
+This program runs throughout the summer and winter breaks.
+If you are interested in participating in the next session, please click here.

 Mock Interview Program